olddimplex/WebPaginationPOC/README.md

 This project uses the Model-View-Controller paradigm to separate the internal *(RDBMS)* data from its presentation in the UI *(HTML)*.
 In its simplest form, this means the Action Servlet *(Controller)* updates and queries the backing store via DAO object, stores the data into an HttpServletRequest attribute and then forwards the request to JSP *(View)* for rendering.
 This appeared to cause surges in memory allocation on server side when rendering relatively large *(about 7000 records)* data sets.

-Streaming means querying the backend happens directly in the View *(JSP)*, where the Controller only prepares a `DaoCallSupport` object, stores it into HttpServletRequest attribute and then forwards the request to JSP *(View)* for rendering.
+Streaming means querying the backend happens directly in the View *(JSP)*, where the Controller only prepares a `DaoCallSupport` object, stores it into an HttpServletRequest attribute and then forwards the request to JSP *(View)* for rendering.
 This way, the View has the chance to output the data as it is received from backend and there is no need to accumulate it in memory.

 To unify the above, all DAO objects potentially delivering big number of records, implement a common interface:
 ```